This will only take a minute.

 PM 565 Introduction to Global Health, 4 units

-PM 576 Global Health Research, Design & Evaluation, 4 units
+PM 576 Global Health Research and Programs, 4 units

 PM 577 Global Health Law and Human Rights, 4 units